Bachelor of Arts in Cultural Anthropology

-- Demonstrate an understanding of the topical scope and main concepts of cultural anthropology, including gender and conflict
+- Synthesize the topical scope and main concepts of anthropology.

-- Evaluate the role of anthropology as essential to understanding contemporary cultures in the US and globally
+- Evaluate the importance of anthropology for understanding contemporary cultures.

-- Evaluate the ethical principles and guidelines that are the framework for all anthropological work
+- Evaluate the ethical principles and guidelines that are the foundation for all anthropological work.

-- Apply anthropological research skills in analysis, and the collection of data and artifacts
+- Apply anthropological research skills in the collection and analysis of data and artifacts.

 BA in Cultural Anthropology